-Students may choose to work with materials in the Special Collections dealing with manuscript culture, the literatures of the Near and Middle East, and word/image relations.
+Students may choose to work with materials in the Special Collections dealing with manuscript culture, the literature of the Near and Middle East, and word/image relations.

 The programme has been designed to prepare students for future PhD level study in interdisciplinary and transregional literary studies as well as to prepare students for a range of careers outside academia requiring transcultural expertise.

 It is particularly relevant for international students seeking an introduction to UK academia; students interested in careers with international NGOs, in International Relations or in politics that require language skills and cultural knowledge; those interested in Arts & Humanities charities; students seeking a qualification in specific languages, regions, and literary and cultural methodologies.

 Why Study this Course?

 Intellectually challenging - with its global focus, interdisciplinary and decolonizing approach, the programme challenges you to engage with crucial, complex cultural and political questions.

 Choice - there is a wide variety of options and the possibility of studying texts in English as well as in a range of other languages.

 Excellent teaching and support - you will receive expert teaching and research supervision across a wide range of time periods, genres, media and methods.
 The Department of Modern Languages has particular expertise in Postcolonial Studies, Sexuality and Gender Studies, Linguistics, Cultural and Literary Studies.